 Airbags should never be regarded as anything more than a supplement to safety belts.

 Chevrolet Cobalt Owners Manual.
-Oil Pressure Light
+Scheduled Maintenance

-...
+conditions, the ...